smsimon/sensitivity_calculators/SO_SensitivityCalculator/CHillCalc/README.txt

 'CHillCalc' was  written in full by Charles Hill at UC Berkeley Publish date = 2016-12-07
 Latest revision = 3.1
-Latest revision date = 2017-05-22
+Latest revision date = 2017-05-24

 ##########################

 REVISION HISTORY

+* 3.1.1 on 2017-05-24 -- bug fix for output of optical power tables
 * 3.1   on 2017-05-22 -- addition of capability: output tables of optical power at each optical element and contribution of each element's emission to detector loading
 * 3.0   on 2017-05-02 -- addition of V2 designs and implementation of white noise correlations
 * 2.0   on 2017-01-29 -- significant rewriting and restructuring to handle even more general experimental configurations
 * 1.1   on 2017-01-08 -- upgraded to take configuration files for arbitrary experiments.
 Now, nothing about a CMB instrument is hardcoded - all information is taken from config files
 * 1.0   on 2016-12-07 -- a stripped-down version of the sensitivity portion of Charlie's personal sensitivity code, meant only to calculate NET and MS for Simons Observatory

 ##########################